tolu360/cordova-plugin-paystack/README.md

 + {Function} errorCallback - callback to be invoked on failure to acquire a valid token.
  * A single object argument will be passed which has 2 keys: "error" is a string containing a description of the error, "code" is an arbitrary error code.
 + cardNumber: the card number as a String without any seperator e.g 5555555555554444
-+ expiryMonth: the expiry month as an integer ranging from 1-12 e.g 10 (October)
++ expiryMonth: the expiry month as an integer ranging from 1-12 e.g 10 (October) (2 digits: very !important for iOS)
-+ expiryYear: the expiry year as an integer e.g 2015
++ expiryYear: the expiry year as an integer e.g 15 (2 digits: very !important for iOS)
 + cvc: the card security code as a String e.g 123

 ### Charging the tokens.